fernandopassaia/app_fullstackdemo/README.md

 To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
 Note: I've tried to use "localhost" with React-Native api, but it conflicts.
 So I've used the Machine-IP instead.

+You need to create a file called "local.properties" inside "android" Folder with your SDK Location.
+In my case: sdk.dir = /home/fernandopassaia/Android/Sdk

 Then inside Mobile folder:
 <li>npm install</li>